hAWKdv/jqCtxMenu/README.md

 * Location (Redirects to the specified URL)
 * Sub-menu - Sub-menus are basicaly an options array (menu) within an option object

 **Note:** The action type priority is as displayed in the list above.
-So if you use more than one of them in your option object the latter will be overriden by the former.
+So if you use more than one of them in your option object the latter will be overridden by the former.

 ```javascript
 var options = [{